undyau/meos-oz/code/installer/readme.txt

+  11 March 2018
+- XML import unified classes incorrectly, eg M21A and M21AS.

   10 March 2018
 - Handle defective XML import (contained "Leg" info for classes that weren't relays).
 This is an improvement on fix from 9th March 2018.